ubidots/ubidots-arduino-ethernet/README.md

     /* start the Ethernet connection */
     if (Ethernet.begin(mac) == 0) {
       Serial.println("Failed to configure Ethernet using DHCP");
-      /* Try to congifure using IP address instead of DHCP */ Ethernet.begin(mac, ip);
+      /* Try to configure using IP address instead of DHCP */ Ethernet.begin(mac, ip);
     }
     /* Give the Ethernet shield a second to initialize */